 But you might come away thinking:

-Am I buying a strategy?
-An identity?
+Am I buying a brand strategy?
+A brand identity?
 A website?
 I just don’t know anymore!

 If that sounds like a recent experience you’ve had, or you’re doing some research on the different branding services and deliverables, then this is the post for you.